 The digital revolution comes at us with a kind of Gnostic pretense.
 Far from any kind of embodiment, it promises to liberate us from the physical altogether.
 Just listen to the justifications from those who have abandoned their books for Kindles or Nooks or iPads:

 The "delivery method is convenient."
 Amazon.com delivers my books right to my home.
-And if I go to a bookstore (which is not something I do not as a chore, but something I actually like to do), I have this trick I perform with my arm whereby I lift it vertically in the air, grasp the book on the shelf in my hand and bring my arm (in another intricate movement) back down again.
+And if I go to a bookstore (which is something I do, not as a chore, but because I actually like to do it), I have this trick I perform with my arm whereby I lift it vertically in the air, grasp the book on the shelf in my hand and bring my arm (in another intricate movement) back down again.

 After a while you get pretty good at it.

 "iPads and Kindles are good for the environment."
-Is that before or after the manufacturing plants discharge toxic metals that can cause birth defects into nearby streams, as Apple has been accused of doing in China?
+Is that before or after we found out that the manufacturing plants discharge toxic metals that can cause birth defects into nearby streams in China?
 Producing books may involve killing trees, but you can grow more trees.
-But if you're born with three noses, growing another one won't do you much good.
+But if you're born with three noses because of toxic chemicals in your ground water from the nearby iPhone plant, growing another one won't do you much good.

 "You can highlight things in a kindle that can be easily erased" and "make notes."
 Look folks, GET A PENCIL.